NabilAlshad/NabilAlshad/README.md

 ### Hey there 👋, I am, Nabil Alshad
 #### A MERN stack developer

-I am a passionate learner and a student of computer science engineering from a reputed university of Bangladesh.
-Programming is kind of passion for me.
-Envolving with new technologies is my hobby.
-I love to build web Application with its latest technologies and  have an interest with mobile app development which I am currently working on it.My future goal is to engage with AI, deep learning ,Machine learning and keep myself updated with new exciting technologies......
+I am a passionate learner and a computer science engineering student from a reputed university in Bangladesh.
+Programming is a kind of passion for me.
+My hobby is being involved with new technologies.
+I love to build web applications with the latest technologies and am interested in mobile app development, which I am currently working on.
+My future goal is to engage with AI, deep learning, machine learning and keep myself updated with new and exciting technologies......

 Skills: Node js/ REACT / JS / HTML / CSS/Bootstrap / Express js/ SASS/ Responsive Design/ Mongo DB